emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 ~~~

-Once connection has been restored, I will be able to establish length of downtime and quantify how much writes have been lost during failover.
+Once connection has been restored, I will be able to establish a time frame of downtime and quantify how much writes have been lost during failover.

 #### Quantum Leap: How to measure it?